-A few things: this list cannot be perfect comprehensive complete.
-We've lost so many of our films in a kind of accelerating cultural Alzheimer's, a tragedy I would argue comparable to many recent disasters only instead of lives lost we're losing our identity our sense of self how good we can be.
-This at most is a list of what I believe are the finest films I've managed to see to date.
+This can be neither comprehensive nor complete.
+We've lost so many of our films to vinegar syndrome, to New Year celebrations, to general apathy and neglect; a kind of accelerating cultural Alzheimer's, a tragedy I would argue comparable to many recent disasters only instead of lives lost we're losing our sense of self.
+This is a mere sample a sketch--a glimpse if you like--of what I believe are the finest Filipino films I've managed to see to date.

-A film's composed of many elements--not just imagery but dialogue sound, music and (a special subset of 'imagery') color movement the shape and texture of people's hands eyes faces; of all these elements arguably the most expressive are the last three (then again rules or at least assertions are made to be broken--just ask Michael Powell, or Robert Bresson).
+A film is composed of many elements--dialogue, sound, music, color, movement, the shape and texture of people's hands eyes faces.
+Of all these elements I'd say the most expressive are the last three--but that's me saying so, an assertion just dying to be contradicted (ask Michael Powell, or Robert Bresson).

-And a list (even one man's--any man's--list, which I consider superior to any aggregate) is ultimately futile is at most his way of insisting on what he believes are the best, according to his biases and (occasionally hopefully) his insights.
+And a list (any man's list, which I consider superior to any aggregate) is ultimately futile, is a man's way of insisting on his priorities biases (occasionally hopefully) insights.

 I love futile gestures.